One dead and another injured when prop gun misfires on set of Alec Baldwin movie

 Santa Fe County deputies were called to the set of Rust at the Bonanza Creek Ranch on Thursday afternoon.

-The sheriff’s office said that two people were shot, including a 42-year-old woman, who was taken to the University of New Mexico Hospital by helicopter where she died.
+The sheriff’s office said that two people were shot, including 42-year-old cinematographer Halyna Hutchins, who was taken to the University of New Mexico Hospital by helicopter where she died.

+“We received the devastating news this evening, that one of our members, Halyna Hutchins, the Director of Photography on a production called Rust in New Mexico died from injuries sustained on the set,” said John Lindley, the president of the guild, and Rebecca Rhine, the executive director, in a statement to Variety.

+“The details are unclear at this moment, but we are working to learn more, and we support a full investigation into this tragic event.
+This is a terrible loss, and we mourn the passing of a member of our Guild’s family.”

-Officials, who have not named the victims, say a male, who is also 42-years-old, was transported by ambulance to hospital in Santa Fe.
+Officials also say a male, who is also 42-years-old and has not be identified, was transported by ambulance to hospital in Santa Fe.

 Deputies taped off a church on the set, which was placed on lockdown and production was halted.